Naturaily/Naturaily-netlify/_posts/2020-08-24-comparison-of-10-headless-cms-for-jamstack-websites.md

 One look at the interface and it’s clear that, like other entries on this list, we have another product aiming to be a powerful WordPress alternative.
 The interface is clean and inherently familiar, from creating different content types to managing user roles within Strapi itself.

-That said, it’s worth nothing that Strapi is still in development and, while funded, this means it’s not without the occasional limitation or hiccup.
+That said, it’s worth noting that Strapi is still in development and, while funded, this means it’s not without the occasional limitation or hiccup.
 As such, we wouldn’t recommend it as a ‘plug and play’ solution, but its user-friendliness makes it a worthwhile consideration nonetheless.

 ### For Development Teams